i18next/i18next-parser/docs/development.md

 Any contribution is welcome.
 Just follow those guidelines:

-1. If you are unsure, open a ticket before working on anything
+1. If you are unsure, open a ticket before working on anything.
 2. Fork and clone the project
-3. Create a branch `git checkout -b feature/my-feature` (or `hotfix`)
+3. Create a branch `git checkout -b feature/my-feature` (or `hotfix`).
+If you want to work on multiple bugs or improvements, do so in multiple branches and PRs.
+It almost always complicated things to mix unrelated changes.
 4. Push the code to your fork
 5. **Write tests and documentation.
 I won't merge a PR without it!**
 6. Make a pull request from your new branch